IFZA and IHC unveil a pioneering global partnership at the World Economic Forum Annual Meeting 2026

 PHOTO

-Bringing together two globally established institutions, the collaboration combines IFZA’s extensive international network of more than 65,000 businesses, 2,500 authorised agents and representatives, and operational presence across Europe, the Middle East, Asia, and the Americas, with IHC’s position as one of the world’s largest investment companies, with a diversified portfolio of over 1,400 subsidiaries and a market capitalisation of USD 239 billion, alongside its deep expertise in building, scaling, and operating complex platforms and infrastructure projects.
+Bringing together two globally established institutions, the collaboration combines IFZA’s extensive international network of more than 65,000 businesses, 2,500 authorised agents and representatives, and operational presence across Europe, the Middle East, Asia, and the Americas; with IHC’s position as one of the world’s largest investment companies.
+IHC brings a diversified portfolio of over 1,400 subsidiaries and a market capitalisation of USD 239 billion, alongside its deep expertise in building, scaling, and operating complex platforms and infrastructure projects.

 The Agreement was signed at the IHC House in Davos by Syed Basar Shueb, CEO of IHC, and Martin G. Pedersen, Chairman of IFZA.